MedicDat/init_screen/README.md

 ```

-This creates a init screen and displays its' three children.
+This creates an init screen and displays its three children.
 You can throw in any Widget you like but be aware that InitScreen just centers them.
 You must supply a layout yourself.